chengongpp/go-optimization-guide/docs/01-common-patterns/buffered-io.md

 ## Why Buffering Matters

-Every read or write to a file or socket may invoke a syscall or context switch.
-System calls involve a costly transition from user space (where your application runs) into kernel space (managed by the operating system).
-This overhead includes kernel mode entry, potential context switching, disk buffering, and queuing of write operations.
-By aggregating data in memory and writing or reading in chunks, buffered operations dramatically reduce the frequency and cost of these syscalls.
+Every time you read from or write to a file or socket, there’s a good chance you’re triggering a system call—and that’s not cheap.
+System calls move control from user space into kernel space, which means crossing a boundary that comes with overhead: entering kernel mode, possible context switches, interacting with I/O buffers, and sometimes queuing operations behind the scenes.
+Doing that once in a while is fine.
+Doing it thousands of times per second?
+That’s a problem.
+Buffering helps by batching small reads or writes into larger chunks, reducing how often you cross that boundary and making far better use of each syscall.

 For example, writing to a file in a loop without buffering, like this: